Red Sox lefty Sale has COVID-19, scratched from Sunday start

 Sale likely will have to stay away from the team for at least 10 days, though Major League Baseball has made exceptions for individuals cleared by its medical experts, based on not being infectious.

-Any prolonged absence for the lefty would be a big blow for the Red Sox, who entered Friday with a one-game lead over the New York Yankees for the AL’s top wild-card spot.
-Toronto was another half-game back as it tries to overtake its AL East rivals for the second wild card.
+Any prolonged absence for the lefty would be a big blow for the Red Sox, who have a one-game lead over the New York Yankees for the AL’s top wild-card spot.

 “This is our reality and we’ve got to keep going,” Cora said.

 Cora said Pivetta is feeling good, and he is one option when it comes to replacing Sale on Sunday.
-Right-hander Connor Seabold is on the team’s taxi squad for its road trip and could make his big league debut this weekend.
+Right-hander Connor Seabold is on the team’s taxi squad for the road trip, and Cora said there’s a good chance he will start Saturday in his big league debut.

 Pérez was in Worcester on Friday, and Cora said the plan was for him to throw a bullpen session and then pitch in a game on Sunday.